jameshfisher/jameshfisher.com/_posts/2024-04-02-automatic-differentiation-with-dual-numbers/index.md

 { val: 5, der: 0.6 }
 ```

-You might know that differentiation
-is at the heart of most machine learning.
-For example, ChatGPT was trained by looking at each parameter,
-and if the derivative of prediction error is positive for that parameter,
-we reduce that parameter's value a little bit.

-Do these machine learning systems use dual numbers?
+Do modern machine learning systems use this dual number trick?
 No, because efficiency.
-With this dual number system,
-you have to run the function once for every parameter you want to know about.
+Above, you have to run the function once for every parameter you want to know about.
-GPT4 is estimated to have 1.76 trillion parameters,
-which means running it 1.76 trillion times to tweak each parameter just once!
+For GPT4, you'd have to run it 1.76 trillion times to tweak each parameter just once!

 In the next post, we'll see _reverse-mode differentation_,
 which lets us find the derivative for each parameter,
 while running the function just once.
+If you can't wait, take a look at [Andrej Karpathy's micrograd](https://github.com/karpathy/micrograd),
+a famous implementation of reverse-mode autodiff.